tharrrk/find-fstab/README.md

 - CONTENTS may contain any characters except NULL (\x00).
   So NO - you cannot search for UTF16 text documents, unless you modify the grep command.
 - Too short CONTENTS will match too many blocks
-- If the device is aprtition or logical volume, the search won't start until it reaches the physical end of device.
+- If the device is a partition or logical volume, the search won't start until it reaches the physical end of device.
   Press Ctrl-C if you are running over 100%.

+EXAMPLES

+[1]
+You accidentally run echo "something" > /etc/fstab instead of echo "something" >> /etc/fstab.
+Well you can use /proc/mounts or /etc/mtab but it may contain mounts you don't need to have in fstab.
+Or the nice UUID becomes /dev/sdXY.
+Or anything else.

+[2]
+You can use it for different files:
+  - CONTENTS='#!/bin/bash' or CONTENTS='#!/usr/bin/env bash' may find you your overwritten bash script (note the header)
+  - CONTENTS='%PDF-' can find you "over-printed" PDFs
+  - CONTENTS='JFIF' or CONTENTS='Exif' may find your deleted holiday photos.
+  - CONTENTS=$'\x89PNG' can find your deleted PNG images and so on.

+[3]
+You find what you were looking for but it's truncated and/or CONTENTS was not the header so you need data before it.
+During recovery the "Device XXXX Block ... " message appears.
+Findings are saved with names like "dumpNNN_YYYY"
+- If you need data before CONTENTS, decrease YYYY by 1 or more now.
+- By default only 1 block is saved.
+If you need data after CONTENTS, increase NUMBER_OF_BLOCKS.
+- If you didn't change the RBS it should default to 4096
+- Use following command and adjust values accordingly: dd if=XXXX of=YOUR_OUTPUT_FILENAME bs=RBS skip=YYYY count=NUMBER_OF_BLOCKS iflag=direct
+  Replace uppercase parameters with your values.